schuang/essential-command-line-tools-tutorial/README.md

 - examples of line-oriented data processing
 - examples of command-line utilities

-Due to time contraints, each topic is not expected to be an exhaustive coverage of the underlying tool.
+Due to time contraints, each topic is not expected to be an exhaustive discussion of the underlying tool.

 ## Course materials